atif0075/DireVue/docs/image/v-image-view.md

 ## Arguments

-The `v-image-viewer` directive does not accept any arguments.
+The `v-image-view` directive does not accept any arguments.

 ## Modifiers

-The `v-image-viewer` takes the following modifiers:
+The `v-image-view` takes the following modifiers:

 | Modifier     | Description                       |
 | ------------ | --------------------------------- |